bennettslin/yearlings_bobtail_app/DARKEN_NOTES.md

     * St Joseph's
     * Evian bottle

+* Do twilight and night in Taiwan
+* Do time evening?
 * Past, future, and magic colours
-* Do time evening?

 # Finally TODO
 * Audit presences